-Watch What I Do is a film that aims to hold up a mirror to society and highlight some of the dangers of Social Media and gender stereotypes.
+Watch What I Do is a film that aims to hold up a mirror to society and highlight some of the dangers of social media and gender stereotypes.
 It’s driven by three strong female leads and addresses issues such as body confidence, body shaming, bullying, the pressure of social media and encourages girls to play sport and stay active.
-Having the film recognised by the UK Entertainment Awards means so much as it brings more awareness and support to the issues raised in the film.
-The team behind the film were also absolutely phenomenal to work with, the creators, UK Fully Focused, create content with so many amazing messages, so it was an honour to work alongside them!

 We did rehearsals and workshopping for the film about a month prior then spent a week on the actual shoot!

 How was it having Watch What I Do be nominated at the UK Entertainment Awards?